-"This monoplane--it is a chance--."
+"This aeropile--it is a chance--."

 "You don't mean--?"

 "To fight--yes.
 To fight in the air.
 I have thought before--.
-A big aeroplane is a clumsy thing.
+An aeroplane is a clumsy thing.
 A resolute man--!"

 "But--never since flying began--" cried the man in yellow.

 "There has been no need.
 But now the time has come.
-Tell them now--send them my message--to put it upon the guides.
-I see now something to do.
-I see now why I am here!"
-The old man dumbly interrogated the man in yellow nodded, and hurried out.
+Tell them now--send them my message--to put it upon the guides."

+The old man dumbly interrogated the man in yellow, nodded, and hurried out.

 Helen made a step towards Graham.
 Her face was white.
-"But, Sire!--How can one fight?
+"But--How can one fight?
 You will be killed."

 "Perhaps.
-Yet, not to do it--or to let some one else attempt it--."
-"You will be killed," she repeated.
+Yet, not to do it--or to let someone else attempt it--."

-"I've said my word.
-Do you not see?
-It may save--London!"
 He stopped, he could speak no more, he swept the alternative aside by a gesture, and they stood looking at one another.
-They were both clear that he must go.
-There was no step back from these towering heroisms.